SmartMeshFoundation/Photon/docs/SmartRaiden_Messages_Specification.md

 ![](./images/Unlock_Mediate.png)

-As we can view in this MediatedTransfer.
+As we can view in this MediatedTransfer.
 We have three participants in this channel, Alice, Bob and Charles.
 The entire workflow is

 - After Charles has received the transfer from Alice, he wishes to get the secret via `SecretRequest` to Alice.
 - Once Alice receives this `SecretRequest`, if there is no problem, then without doubt, Alice will feed this secret to Charles, via `RevealSecret`.